SiddSapte12/BikeSharingAnalysis/README.md

 research.
 In this project, there were two objectives,
 1. The environmental factors which affect the bike hiring count per day the most.
 2. Forecasting the bike hiring count per day.

+A tableau report is also created to resolve following research questions:
+•	Effects of weather on the bike sharing count.
+•	Environmental factors affecting the bike sharing count.
+•	Bikes rented by week, day and hour
+•	Most popular rental hours.

+The entire analysis has been visualized in the form of several Dashboards and have incorporated in a story.